FLVC Group Licensing of E-Resources (for 2026)

-For the 2024 group licensing process, FLVC negotiated pricing for 149 different products from 32 separate vendors, totaling almost $2.5 million.
-The cost avoidance, which is the sum of the total savings by all institutions for participating in the group licensing process rather than buying these products separately, is almost $20 million.
-A full list of these products and vendors are included below:
+For 2026, the FLVC E-Resources Group Licensing Program successfully negotiated pricing for 152 distinct products, comprising 659 subscriptions across 36 different vendors, with a total value over $2.7 million.
+The cost avoidance, representing the total savings achieved by all participating institutions through the group licensing process rather than individual purchases, amounts to $13.1 million.
+A comprehensive list of these products and vendors is provided below:

 AAAS